IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/README.md

 application (in the `template/` folder) is needed, see below.

 - `examples/common/`
   This folder contains an `Activity` and `Application` class that are used by all the examples that are `Application` projects.

 - `examples/activityview/`
   Example showing an activityview.

 - `examples/companionapp/`
   Examples for the companion application.

 - `examples/debugtab/`
   Example to show how to add a debugtab.

 - `examples/e2etest/`
   Examples demonstrating e2e tests.

 - `examples/integrationtest/`
   Examples demonstrating integration tests.

+- `examples/localizestrings/`
+  Examples demonstrating how to extend the TomTom IndiGO platform with your own translations for additonal locales.

 - `examples/media/`
   Examples demonstrating how to customize the media app, create new user experiences for a specific media source, and create new media sources.

 - `examples/panelhierarchy/`
   Example showing a hierarchy of panels, with breadcrumbs.

 - `examples/plugin/`
- Examples demonstrating how to write plugins, both frontends and services, for the TomTom IndiGO platform.
+  Examples demonstrating how to write plugins, both frontends and services, for the TomTom  platform.

 - `examples/telephony/`
   Examples relating to telephony.

 ### `template/`